 EPCOT and the Rainbow Connection

-In celebration of Walt Disney World Resort’s 50th anniversary, Spaceship Earth received a beautiful update on the outside with a new LED lighting package called Beacons of Magic.
+In celebration of Walt Disney World Resort’s 50th anniversary, Spaceship Earth received a beautiful update.
+In other words, the outside of the sphere has gotten a new LED lighting package called Beacons of Magic.
 During the Festival of Arts, the sphere lit up in all the colors of the rainbow for its evening show while playing the heartwarming song Rainbow Connection by The Muppets.
 For us as members of the LGBTQ+ community, it means a lot to see that rainbow upon this Disney icon.
 Let’s embrace it as another step in the right direction.

 Interesting Posts for your Gay Travels: